 - Bright, indirect light: This is ideal for maintaining its vivid patterns and overall health.

-- Low light: The Geo Plant can survive in lower light, but the patterns on its leaves may fade, and growth will slow.
+- Low light: This plant can survive in lower light, but the patterns on its leaves may fade, and growth will slow.

 - Direct sunlight: Avoid placing it in direct sun, as it can scorch the delicate leaves and cause discoloration.